 Example: Outrunning an attacker.

 Power is a combination of strength and speed.
-A huge amount of strength being released quickly results in high power.
+A considerable amount of strength being released quickly results in high power.

 Jumping sports like basketball and volleyball require a lot of power.
 A big part of prepper fitness is learning how to utilize power.
 For example, I’m not strong enough to rip a standard door off the hinges.
 But, by running at the door at high speed, I could break it down.